-Social Studies - 3 Credits

-Science - 3 Credits

-(Must include Physical Science and Biology)

-Fine Arts -1 Credit Electives - 7 Credits (6 for Classes 2021--2024)

-\(Due to the COVID-19 Pandemic, and the closure of schools during the Spring of 2020, the Classes of 2021-2024 will earn a diploma by meeting the KSDE minimum requirements for a high school diploma-21 Credits with only six elective credits required).
+English - 4 CreditsSocial Studies - 3 CreditsMath - 3 CreditsScience - 3 Credits(Must include Algebra 1)(Must include PhysicalP.E./Health - 1 CreditScience and Biology)Fine Arts -1 CreditElectives - 7 Credits (6 for Classes 2021--2024)(Due to the COVID-19 Pandemic, and the closure of schools during the Spring of 2020, the Classes of2021-2024 will earn a diploma by meeting the KSDE minimum requirements for a high schooldiploma-21 Credits with only six elective credits required).

-1. Administrators, teachers, and counselors are available to assist students in making course selections best suited for their post-secondary educational plans.

-- 2. Students are allowed to attend HHS only until graduation requirements are met. - 3.
+- 1. Administrators, teachers, and counselors are available to assist students in making course selections best suited for their post-secondary educational plans. - 2.
+Students are allowed to attend HHS only until graduation requirements are met. - 3.
 No diploma will be issued prior to the graduation date. - 4.
 Students failing to complete necessary requirements by the indicated dates will not be eligible to participate in graduation ceremonies. - 5.
 Seniors who do not graduate may petition to return for an additional session.
 If they fulfill graduation requirements, they may participate in ceremonies that year.
 Attendance, academics and discipline will be considered in approving this request.

 Dual enrollment, concurrent enrollment, and online courses may be used to fulfill these requirements.
 Courses completed in middle school/junior high do NOT fulfill these requirements.
 To receive a diploma and walk in graduation ceremonies, a student must have earned the total number of credits and required units of credit.